Sunday, October 7, 2012

 For the American Capitalist anything that can be brought under the heading of "Free Enterprise" is categorically good, even if the it goes against common sense and tradition.
 "Greed is good" according to Gordon Gekko's eloquent homily in Wall Street.
 Every day on the floor of Congress, someone is standing up and espousing the glory of the Free Market and the beauty of the Capitalist Spirit, often in order to defend some proposal that they are making.
 And (for the most part) I do not question the sincerity of their belief.

-But then I think of the actual system that we live in and its actual consequences and I wonder if we might benefit by considering a less dogmatic, less hard-line attitude toward capitalism (with a small c).
+But then I think of the actual system we live in and its actual consequences, and I wonder if we might benefit by considering a less dogmatic, less hard-line attitude toward capitalism (with a small c).
 Back in the 80's it was easy to appreciate Gorbachev's large-minded reconsideration of Soviet Communism from American soil.
-He greatly helped his country by prying it away from its slavish devotion to Communist principles.
+He helped his country by prying it away from its slavish devotion to Communist principles.
 But what American politician would be brave enough to question the sacrosanct Free Market Principles in this way?

 All of this I say, only because it was brought to mind by reading Lewis Mumford, a cities scholar who described American life in this way: